JohanDegraeve/iosxdripreader/README.md

 # To Install the app.

 The application is not available on iTunes and must be signed for your device.
-If you have an Apple Developer Account then you can easily do this yourself as described here : https://github.com/dabear/iphoneipa-resign
+If you have an Apple Developer Account then you can do this yourself as described here : https://github.com/dabear/iphoneipa-resign If that doesn't work send me your UDID anyway.
 The ipa file to download is here, take the latest release : https://github.com/JohanDegraeve/iosxdripreader/releases Regulary check for updates.